OpenEvalProject/evals/manuscripts/elife-98023/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/045syc608 Laboratory of Integrative Biology, Institute of Molecular Genetics of the Czech Academy of Sciences Prague Czech Republic
+1. Laboratory of Integrative Biology, Institute of Molecular Genetics of the Czech Academy of Sciences Prague Czech Republic ([ROR:045syc608](https://ror.org/045syc608))
-2. https://ror.org/024d6js02 Laboratory of Mass Spectrometry, BIOCEV, Faculty of Science, Charles University Prague Czech Republic
+2. Laboratory of Mass Spectrometry, BIOCEV, Faculty of Science, Charles University Prague Czech Republic ([ROR:024d6js02](https://ror.org/024d6js02))
-3. https://ror.org/05ggn0a85 Department of Mathematics, Informatics and Cybernetics, University of Chemistry and Technology Prague Czech Republic
+3. Department of Mathematics, Informatics and Cybernetics, University of Chemistry and Technology Prague Czech Republic ([ROR:05ggn0a85](https://ror.org/05ggn0a85))
-4. https://ror.org/024d6js02 Department of Animal Physiology, Faculty of Science, Charles University Prague Czech Republic
+4. Department of Animal Physiology, Faculty of Science, Charles University Prague Czech Republic ([ROR:024d6js02](https://ror.org/024d6js02))
-5. https://ror.org/036zr1b90 Clinical and Transplant Pathology Centre, Institute for Clinical and Experimental Medicine Prague Czech Republic
+5. Clinical and Transplant Pathology Centre, Institute for Clinical and Experimental Medicine Prague Czech Republic ([ROR:036zr1b90](https://ror.org/036zr1b90))
-6. https://ror.org/04sg4ka71 Department of Pathology, The Third Faculty of Medicine, Charles University and University Hospital Kralovske Vinohrady Prague Czech Republic
+6. Department of Pathology, The Third Faculty of Medicine, Charles University and University Hospital Kralovske Vinohrady Prague Czech Republic ([ROR:04sg4ka71](https://ror.org/04sg4ka71))
-7. https://ror.org/03dx11k66 Helmholtz Munich, Research Unit Precision Regenerative Medicine; Comprehensive Pneumology Center, Member of the German Center for Lung Research (DZL) Munich Germany
+7. Helmholtz Munich, Research Unit Precision Regenerative Medicine; Comprehensive Pneumology Center, Member of the German Center for Lung Research (DZL) Munich Germany ([ROR:03dx11k66](https://ror.org/03dx11k66))
-8. https://ror.org/05591te55 Institute of Experimental Pneumology, LMU University Hospital, Ludwig-Maximilians University Munich Germany
+8. Institute of Experimental Pneumology, LMU University Hospital, Ludwig-Maximilians University Munich Germany ([ROR:05591te55](https://ror.org/05591te55))

 † Corresponding author

 ## Abstract

 Accumulation of extracellular matrix (ECM) in liver fibrosis is associated with changes in protein abundance and composition depending upon etiology of the underlying liver disease.
 Current efforts to unravel etiology-specific mechanisms and pharmacological targets rely on several models of experimental fibrosis.
-Here, we characterize and compare dynamics of hepatic proteome remodeling during fibrosis development and spontaneous healing in experimental mouse models of hepatotoxic (carbon tetrachloride [CCl 4 ] intoxication) and cholestatic (3,5-diethoxycarbonyl-1,4-dihydrocollidine [DDC] feeding) injury.
+Here, we characterize and compare dynamics of hepatic proteome remodeling during fibrosis development and spontaneous healing in experimental mouse models of hepatotoxic (carbon tetrachloride [CCl4] intoxication) and cholestatic (3,5-diethoxycarbonyl-1,4-dihydrocollidine [DDC] feeding) injury.
 Using detergent-based tissue extraction and mass spectrometry, we identified compartment-specific changes in the liver proteome with detailed attention to ECM composition and changes in protein solubility.
-Our analysis revealed distinct time-resolved CCl 4 and DDC signatures, with identified signaling pathways suggesting limited healing and a potential for carcinogenesis associated with cholestasis.
+Our analysis revealed distinct time-resolved CCl4 and DDC signatures, with identified signaling pathways suggesting limited healing and a potential for carcinogenesis associated with cholestasis.
 Correlation of protein abundance profiles with fibrous deposits revealed extracellular chaperone clusterin with implicated role in fibrosis resolution.
 Dynamics of clusterin expression was validated in the context of human liver fibrosis.
 Atomic force microscopy of fibrotic livers complemented proteomics with profiles of disease-associated changes in local liver tissue mechanics.
 This study determined compartment-specific proteomic landscapes of liver fibrosis and delineated etiology-specific ECM components, providing thus a foundation for future antifibrotic therapies.

 ## Introduction